Netatalk/netatalk/README.md

 The container requires the `host` network driver, and `NET_ADMIN` capabilities, to allow AppleTalk routing and Zeroconf.

-We currently rely on the host's D-Bus for Zeroconf service discovery via Avahi. mDNSResponder is not supported.
+We currently rely on the host's D-Bus for Zeroconf service discovery.
-You need a bind mount for `/var/run/dbus:/var/run/dbus` in order for Bonjour service discovery to work.
+You need a bind mount from `/var/run/dbus` to the host system's D-Bus socket (often the same path) in order for Bonjour service discovery to work.

 ## Printing

-The CUPS administrative web app should be running on port 631, which is exposed to the host machine by default since we are using the `host` network driver.
-This is used for configuring CUPS compatible printers for use with the papd print server daemon.
+The CUPS administrative web app is running on port 631 in the container, which is exposed to the host machine by default when using the `host` network driver.
+This is used to configure CUPS compatible printers for printing from an old Mac or Apple IIGS.

 You may have to restart papd (or the entire container) after adding a CUPS printer for it to be picked up as an AppleTalk printer.